Get the Recipes

 A quick rinse under cold running water can help remove any dirt or debris clinging to the crabs.

 For more basic info and buying tips for soft-shells, check out our beginner's guide here.

 The first step is to, shall we say, deface the crab.
 I like to use a good pair of kitchen shears for this, but a sharp knife will work in a pinch; just not a soft-shell pinch, because those floppy claws are good for nothin'.
 Using the shears or knife, cut across the front of the crab, just behind the eyes and mouth parts, in order to remove them—these should all come off in a single, approximately quarter-inch-wide strip.

 Now lift one of the corners of the top shell to expose the nasty-tasting gills, which look like beige, pointy, frilly little tongues.
 Grab the gills and rip them all out at the base.
 Repeat on the other side of the top shell.

 Finally, turn the crab over to expose its underside.
 There you will find a flap known as the apron.
 On male crabs, it will be long and thin; on females (as shown here), it will be wider.
 Lift the apron with your fingers, and pull it off the body.
 It should come free fairly easily.

 Now your crabs are ready to be cooked and eaten in (what remains of) their entirety.
-If you're looking for a recipe, try one of the two great ones below, and stay tuned for new ones coming soon.
+If you're looking for a recipe, try one of the three great ones attached here.

 At this point, please dispense with the pity party and enjoy!